Where I live in Colorado, we’re lucky if we get 14″ of moisture per year

 - Wyoming Native Plant Society

-I’ll share more about drought-tolerant flowers and waterwise gardening in future tips
+I’ll share more tips about drought-tolerant flowers and waterwise gardening in the future

 If you’d like to receive waterwise gardening tips as they’re added, scroll down to join my mailing list.

 And hey, sharing is caring